DS-100/sp23/syllabus.md

 All assignments are due at <i>**11:59 PM Pacific Time**</i> on the due date specified on the [Home / Schedule](../) page.
 The date and time of this deadline are firm.
 Submitting even a minute past is considered late.

 <i>**Submitting by this "on-time" deadline earns an extra-credit on-time bonus, typically a ~3% perk.**</i> This is available for homeworks, projects, and labs.
-Graduate Final Project on-time grading policies are forthcoming and will be announced soon.
+Graduate Final Project on-time grading policies are [here](../gradproject/#late-policy).

 ### Grace Period